benvens-udacity/data-lake/README.md

 The ETL pipeline is implemented in a single Python script, which is deployed onto the EMR cluster where it is run.

+To run the ETL pipeline on the Spark cluster, follow these steps:

+1. `ssh` onto the master node (first you must enable [inbound traffic](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-ssh-prereqs.html) onto the cluster)
+2. copy the ETL script from the S3 bucket into the home directory: `aws s3 cp s3://data-lake-cluster/scripts/etl.py .`
+3. export the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` values as environment variables
+4. run the ETL script: `spark-submit --master yarn ./etl.py `

 ## Diagnosing errors

 Spark errors are hard to diagnose.
 Here are a few possibilities: